LarisaPk/Birdnest_back/README.md

 - Repeatedly fetch data from external API with the minimun of 2 seconds intervals.
 - Process the data and filter drones who violated No Fly Zone.
-- Fetch the pilots of the drones in NDZ data from external API.
+- Fetch the pilots info of the drones who violated NDZ from external API.
 - Data about pilots in NDZ should be stored for 10 minutes from when their drone was last seen by the equipment.
 - Process the incoming GET requests, generate and send the response to the client.
 JSON format.

+Following endpoints should be available for the client:<br />

 - GET All the drones from the past snapshot<br />
   ~/api/drones/now